Physical Therapist Assistant Salary Range:$33,450 to $80,840

 “Still, within a given work day it can be hectic, especially because I get patients with varying diagnosis and thinking on-the-go, planning out my interventions prior, being able to modify my plan of care based on circumstances of patient and their presentation is key.
 However I knew all this going in as a PTA”

 According to the U.S. Bureau of Labor, current demand for Physical Therapist Assistants is high due largely to the needs of an aging population who may experience heart attack, stroke or mobility-related injuries.
-Projected to grow 31 percent from 2016 to 2026 (BLS), which is faster than the average for all occupations, the increased demand can also be attributed to more patients who are obese, have diabetes or other chronic conditions.
+Projected to grow 27 percent over the next decade, which is faster than the average for all occupations, the increased demand can also be attributed to more patients who are obese, have diabetes or other chronic conditions.

 With ever-increasing medical and technological developments, more PTA’s will continuously be needed for assistance with therapy and rehabilitation services.
 Particularly in long-term care environments, the employment of additional PTA’s will help Physical Therapists to care for and manage a greater number of patients.